Sumitraadhya/Business-Insights-360-Atliq-Hardware/README.md

 - Data modeling plays a vital role and is considered as the basement of report.
 All the visuals will be build upon the data model.
 - Poor data modeling affects the over all performance of the report.
-- Following Good practices of data modeling is must.
-Refer this page to get to know the good practices [Blog](https://addendanalytics.com/blog/data-modelling-best-practices/)

 - In this project, we have followed Snowflake data modeling method.

 https://github.com/Sumitraadhya/Business-Insights-360-Atliq-Hardware/blob/main/Data_model.png